Brazil’s poor squeezed by less virus aid, surging food costs

-As the government winds down the program through year-end, with unemployment still high, many of those people who benefited will become newly impoverished, according to Marcelo Neri, director of the social policy center at the Getulio Vargas Foundation, a university and think tank.
-Half of them are expected to fall into poverty in October alone, he said.
+The program, which started in April, has been the main driver behind lifting 15 million people from poverty, including 2 million from July to August alone, according to a report that the Getulio Vargas Foundation, a university, published Friday.
+Poverty, which the FGV defined as income equal to half a minimum monthly salary, or 523 reais, has reached its lowest level since at least the 1970s, according to Marcelo Neri, the report’s author.

-The program, which started in April, has been the main driver behind lifting 15 million people from poverty, including 2 million from July to August, according to a report the university published Friday.
-Poverty, which the FGV defined as income equal to half a minimum monthly salary, or 523 reais, has reached its lowest level since at least the 1970s, according to Neri, the report’s author.
+As the government winds down the program through year-end, with unemployment still high, many of those people who benefited will become newly impoverished, said Neri, director of the FGV’s social policy center.
+Half of those who ascended are expected to fall into poverty in October, he said.

 Marcio Santos, 27, used to sell water at traffic lights in Sao Paulo.
 Nobody wants to buy from him anymore, fearing COVID-19 contamination, so he’s been relying on the government’s pandemic cash program.
 Receiving 300 reais monthly instead of the 600 reais he collected for months is blowing a hole in his finances.